FABallemand/ProjetDeveloppementWeb/README.md

 ## 👟 Description
 As a trail runner I really want to know the best shoes to buy.
 In order to perform an educated purchase I need to know what each model feels on the long run: How light are the shoes?
 Are they comfortable?
 Do they have a good grip?
 On rock?
 On dirt?
 What about rainning conditions?
 Will my ankle feel supported?
 Which size should I get?

 Trail Running Shoes (TRS) is a community based website rencensing relevant data about trail running shoes.
 Athletes can share feedbacks, feelings or technical details about the shoes they own (and store in a cupboard) and browse the thoughts of other trail runners about other running sneackers.
-All athletes can easily display their favorite (or worst) shoes on a special shelf.
+All athletes can easily display their favorite (or worst) shoes on shelves.

+Register NOW to benefit from all the features of TRS!! 🔥

 ## ⚙️ Technical Description
 Created using: